sensu/sensu-docs/content/sensu-go/6.0/plugins/supported-integrations/pagerduty.md

 ## Get the plugin

-Add the Sensu PagerDuty Handler plugin with a [dynamic runtime asset][4] from Bonsai, the Sensu asset index.
+Add the [Sensu PagerDuty Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.